-A recent issue of Time Magazine had a feature image on the cover for mindfulness, calling it a revolution.
-You might be asking; why has it become so popular?
+You might be asking; why has Mindfulness become so popular?
 You might even wonder; what is mindfulness, really?
 You may even want to know how you can develop it, or why would you want to.

 Here are four definitions of mindfulness, all of them accurate.